Foreign interventions by the United States: Cold War

-Throughout the Cold War, the U.S. frequently used the Central Intelligence Agency (CIA) for covert and clandestine operations against governments and groups considered unfriendly to U.S. interests, especially in the Middle East, Latin America, and Africa.
+Throughout the Cold War, the U.S. frequently used government agencies such as the National Security Agency (NSA) and the Central Intelligence Agency (CIA) for covert and clandestine operations against governments, groups, and individuals considered unfriendly to U.S. interests, especially in the Middle East, Latin America, and Africa.
 In 1949, during the Truman administration, a coup d'état overthrew an elected parliamentary government in Syria, which had delayed approving an oil pipeline requested by U.S. international business interests in that region.
 The exact role of the CIA in the coup is controversial, but it is clear that U.S. governmental officials, including at least one CIA officer, communicated with Husni al-Za'im, the coup's organizer, prior to the March 30 coup, and were at least aware that it was being planned.
 Six weeks later, on May 16, Za'im approved the pipeline.
+From 1949-1956, NATO unsuccessfully attempted to overthrow Albania's communist regime.

+After their defeat in the Chinese Civil War, parts of the Nationalist army retreated south and crossed the border into Burma.
+The United States supported these Nationalist forces because the United States hoped they would harass the People's Republic of China from the southwest, thereby diverting Chinese resources from the Korean War.
+The Burmese government protested and international pressure increased.
+Beginning in 1953, several rounds of withdrawals of the Nationalist forces and their families were carried out.
+In 1960, joint military action by China and Burma expelled the remaining Nationalist forces from Burma, although some went on to settle in the Burma-Thailand borderlands.

-In the early 1950s, the CIA spearheaded Project FF, a clandestine effort to pressure Egyptian king Farouk I into embracing pro-American political reforms.
+In the early 1950s, the CIA spearheaded Project FF, a clandestine effort to pressure the Egyptian king Farouk I into embracing political reforms amicable to American interests.
 After he resisted, the project shifted towards deposing him, and Farouk was subsequently overthrown in a military coup in 1952.
-In 1953, under U.S. President Dwight Eisenhower, the CIA helped Shah Mohammad Reza Pahlavi of Iran remove the democratically elected Prime Minister, Mohammed Mossadegh.
+In 1953, under U.S. President Dwight Eisenhower, the CIA helped Shah Mohammad Reza Pahlavi of Iran remove the democratically elected Prime Minister, Mohammad Mosaddegh.
 Supporters of U.S. policy claimed that Mossadegh had ended democracy through a rigged referendum.
+Allen Dulles oversaw the CIA's covert operations beginning in 1951 and in 1953 became the CIA's first civilian director, overseeing many covert operations until his dismissal in 1961.

 In 1952, the CIA launched Operation PBFortune and, in 1954, Operation PBSuccess to depose the democratically elected Guatemalan President Jacobo Árbenz and ended the Guatemalan Revolution.
 The coup installed the military dictatorship of Carlos Castillo Armas, the first in a series of U.S.-backed dictators who ruled Guatemala.
 Guatemala subsequently plunged into a civil war that cost thousands of lives and ended all democratic expression for decades.